 Let us understand the merits and demerits of whey protein vs. plant protein.

 How Do You Know Your Protein Powder is Good?

-A good protein powder, whether it is coming from either whey or plant sources when it has the following qualities
+A good protein powder, whether it is whey protein or plant protein, has the following qualities:

 For a protein powder packed with the goodness of Ayurveda, OZiva Protein & Herbs is an excellent protein supplement for men and women with added benefits of ayurvedic herbs like Ashwagandha.
 Moringa, Brahmi, etc. and vitamins and minerals.
 It contains premium quality whey protein, i.e., Whey Protein Isolate, which is 90-95% pure protein with a very low percentage of lactose, high in BCAA.
 Branched Chain Amino Acids (BCAA) help in the repair and growth of muscles.

 Plant protein is obtained from many plant sources like pea, brown rice, mung bean, etc. It has been frequently noticed that plant-based protein powders often contain a blend of different plant proteins to become a complete protein source.
-It is nutrient-dense and high in fibre, making them a good fit for vegans, vegetarians, and lactose intolerant ones.
+Plant Protein is nutrient-dense and high in fibre, making it a good fit for vegans, vegetarians, and people who are lactose intolerant.